ctp-eos/ctp-sci-courses/02: The New Science of Our Non-physical C-Existence/The New Science of Our Non-physical C-Existence.md

 ### The New Science of Our Non-physical C-Existence

-Throughout human history, people have turned to spiritual practices, prayer, and the idea of a higher self to bring meaning, healing, and connection into their lives.
-While these traditions have offered profound experiences, the underlying mechanisms have often remained mysterious—guided more by faith than by formal understanding.
+For centuries, humanity has relied on spiritual practices and prayer to enrich life and foster deeper connections beyond the physical world.
+While many have experienced real benefits from these traditions, the precise nature of this non-physical existence has remained elusive.

-This course introduces a groundbreaking framework based on CTP Energy Science (CTPSci)—a new approach that seeks to decode and clarify the scientific principles behind our non-physical C-existence.
-Whether you are a long-time spiritual practitioner or a curious seeker, this journey offers insight into how and why spiritual energy works from a science-driven perspective rooted in CTPSci.
+This course presents a new perspective grounded in CTP Energy Science (CTPSci)—offering a detailed exploration of the truly universal principles behind our non-physical C-existence.
+Whether you are a spiritual practitioner or simply curious, this framework sheds light on how spiritual energy works in a way that transcends cultural boundaries and ancient beliefs, bridging the timeless wisdom of the past with modern scientific understanding.

 This course explains in great detail the exact and-or fixed science per CTP Energy Science (CTPSci) of our non-physical C-existence...